-- planning, gathering and analysing information, recording results and providing feedback; and
+- Planning, gathering and analyzing information, recording results and providing feedback; and

 6. Recording and reporting, including:

-- communicating risk management activities and outcomes across the organisation;
+- Communicating risk management activities and outcomes across the organization;

 Getting Started with ISO 31000 Risk Management?

 ISO 31000 is an international standard issued in 2009 by ISO (International Organization for Standardization).
-All types and sizes of organisations face internal and external factors that directly impact whether an organisation can achieve their objectives or not.
-ISO 31000:2018 serves as a guide for the design, implementation and maintenance of risk management, ISO 31000:2018 describes a systematic and logical process, during which organisations manage risk by identifying it, analysing it, and then make a determination as to mitigating the risk treatment in a way that is consistent with their risk appetite.
-An organisation can implement risk management across the entire company, and it can do so at any time.
+All types and sizes of organizations face internal and external factors that directly impact whether an organization can achieve their objectives or not.
+ISO 31000:2018 serves as a guide for the design, implementation and maintenance of risk management, ISO 31000:2018 describes a systematic and logical process, during which organizations manage risk by identifying it, analyzing it, and then make a determination as to mitigating the risk treatment in a way that is consistent with their risk appetite.
+An organization can implement risk management across the entire company, and it can do so at any time.
 Our newly published “ISO 31000 Risk Management: A guide to identify, analyse and mitigate risk” playbook covers everything you need to know about ISO 31000:2018; here’s a quick rundown of the playbook structure:

 - What is ISO 31000?